WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: 221B, Baker Street; Aboard the Titanic

-Story: Holmes wakes Watson, to meet two visitors, Frederick & Serling, who tell them that the Titanic should have sunk on its maiden voyage, two months previously.
+Story: Holmes wakes Watson, to meet two visitors, Frederick and Serling, who tell them that the Titanic should have sunk on its maiden voyage, two months previously.
 They want Holmes to find out why it didn't.
 Holmes has already deduced that his visitors are from the future.
-They had travelled back in time to observe the sinking, but it didn't happen, now, with their history altered, they are unable to return to their own time as it was when they departed.
+They had travelled back in time to observe the sinking, but it didn't happen, and now, with their history altered, they are unable to return to their own time as it was when they departed.
 They travel back in time and find themselves aboard the Titanic, revisiting the time of the collision four times and viewing events from different locations before returning to Baker Street.
 Holmes faces the choice between setting history straight or saving hundreds of lives.

 Denis O. Smith